netosober/netosober.github.io/_posts/2014-07-16-emberjs-styling-wtih-bootstrap.markdown

 {% endhighlight %}

-This will setup a basic navigation that allows to reach the about and contact routes.
-The styling is quite ugly, but we will setup that in the next section.
+The styling is quite ugly, but we will fix that in the next section.

 ![Unstyled EmberJS Welcome page](/images/posts/unstyled-index-page.png)

+Code is available in [GitHub](https://github.com/netosober/ember-bootstrap/tree/master).

 ## Add Boostrap using a CDN